lowb1rd/DKB-push/README.md

 DKB-push
 ========

-Scrapes the DKB online banking and sends a PUSH message on every new transaction
+Scrapes the DKB online banking and sends a PUSH message for every new transaction

 This PHP script scrapes the online banking website of the DKB (Deutsche Kreditbank Berlin).
 After login, the transactions of all accounts are downloaded as CSV files and compared with previously downloaded CSVs.
 If threre's a new entry, a PUSH message is sent via Boxcar App to any iOS device.